WardLT/play-by-post-helper/README.md

 The helper is designed to be a simple Slack Bot for performing tasks including:

 - Messaging the channel to remind people if play has stalled
+- Performing rolls according to D&D 5e rules

+## Using Modron

+### Channel Reminders

+Modron will automatically watch the the channels to issue reminders as needed.
+Configure the channels that Modron watches for activity and which channel it writes reminders to in `server.py`

+### Rolling Dice

+Modron supports all of the D&D 5e rules for dice rolling, such as advantage and re-rolling ones.
+Roll dice by calling `/modron roll`.
+A few examples include:

+   - `/modron roll 1d20+5`: Rolling a single D20
+   - `/modron roll 4d6 -1`: Roll 4d6 and re-roll any dice that are 1 on the first roll

+### Status Checks

+Send direct messages to Modron and it will reply with status information.

 ## Installation